We are pleased to report that to date, all of our homes are safe and free from any cases of COVID-19.

 How does Premier Health Care screen Visitors and Contractors entering its homes?

 All Visitors and Contractors are subject to similar screening measures to staff.
 Visitors and Contractors must have provided evidence of having the Seasonal Flu Vaccination.
 They are temperature tested upon entry to the Facility, and must answer a set of screening questions relating to travel / illness or possible exposure to a person with COVID-19 prior to entry.
+All persons are screened for attendance at any COVID-19 exposure location.

 Can I visit a Premier Health Care home at present?